At a glance

 The Mifa has good sound quality for a white noise machine, with a loud 20 watt speaker and 15 sound options.
-It has an internal rechargeable battery, which makes it convenient for placement.
+It has an internal rechargeable battery, which makes it convenient for placement in the room.

-With 3 lullabies, this is one that will suit the parents of small children who are easily kept awake by external noise.
-And the option to play your own music through the Bluetooth speaker, audio in or MicroSD makes this a versatile device.
+With three lullabies, parents might make the best use of it.
+The option to play your own music through the Bluetooth speaker, audio in, or MicroSD makes this a versatile device that adults might use themselves though.

 - Effective sound masking with loud volume (20 watts).